-- (a) A person may bring proceedings on behalf of a company, or intervene in any proceedings to which the company is a party for the purpose of taking responsibility on behalf of the company for those proceedings, or for a particular step in those proceedings (for example, compromising or settling them), if the person is: - (i) a member, former member, or person entitled to be registered as a member, of the company or of a related body corporate; or - (ii) a director, former director, officer or former officer of the company; and - (iii) acting with leave granted under section 197. - (b) Proceedings brought on behalf of a company must be brought in the company's name. - (c) The right of a person at general law to bring, or intervene in, proceedings on behalf of a company is abolished.
+- (a) A person may bring proceedings on behalf of a company, or intervene in any proceedings to which the company is a party for the purpose of taking responsibility on behalf of the company for those proceedings, or for a particular step in those proceedings (for example, compromising or settling them), if the person is acting with leave granted under section 197 and is: - (i) a member, former member, or person entitled to be registered as a member, of the company or of a related body corporate; or - (ii) a director, former director, officer or former officer of the company. - (b) Proceedings brought on behalf of a company must be brought in the company's name.

+(c) The right of a person at general law to bring, or intervene in, proceedings on behalf of a company is abolished.